DRbean264/Orca-Compiler/README.md

 sml sources.cm
 ```

-At the sml prompt, you can play with the compiler by calling (support till instruction selection)
+At the sml prompt, you can play with the compiler by calling

 ```
-Main.compile "testcases/sample-tiger-programs/xxx.tig"
+Main.compile "testcases/sample-tiger-programs/[filename].tig"
 ```

-### Extra Note
-In funcion "procEntryExit2", I replace the space with 2 newline characters so that I can clearly see the boundary between different functions.
+This will generate a single assembly file which contains everything required for it to be run in SPIM simulator.
+The path of the generated assembly file is "testcases/sample-tiger-programs/[filename].tig.s"

+Load the assembly file in SPIM, and you can run it!

 ## Running Tests